 Current RHDA/OHDA Applications

-Current applications for RHDA and OHDA assistance for affordable housing support are available on the Current Applications Listings site.
+Current applications for RHDA and OHDA assistance for affordable housing support are available on Current Applications Listings (Web).
 Visitors to the site can review the submitted developer applications and provide comments and ask questions about the applications and the review process.

 Private Activity Bonds

-Private Activity Bonds are tax-exempt bonds issued by the AHFC to finance multi-family developments.
+Private Activity Bonds are tax-exempt bonds issued by the Austin Housing Finance Corporation (AHFC) to finance multi-family developments.
 The AHFC is a “conduit” bond issuer and does not assume any liability or obligation for the bonds, nor are they repaid by taxpayers.
-Multi-Family Mortgage Revenue Bonds issued by the Austin Housing Finance Corporation are repaid through rents collected at the bond-financed property, not by the City of Austin or its taxpayers.
+Multi-Family Mortgage Revenue Bonds issued by the AHFC are repaid through rents collected at the bond-financed property, not by the City of Austin or its taxpayers.